farzanehpourahmadi/UCP/README.md

 #### IEEE 118-bus test system:
 We have files similar to the IEEE 6-bus test system.
+In this folder, load and wind profiles and the features used for training and testing are provided in seperate files.